secoats/secoats.github.io/_posts/2020-12-08-ethernet_sniffer.md

 We want the common hexadecimal MAC Address notation of `11-22-33-44` for the 4 bytes.

-So let's add a little MAC Address converter to the top of our python file:
+So let's add a little MAC Address converter to the top of our python file.

+All we need to do is iterate over those 6 bytes of the MAC address and use the format() function on each.

+This format string will do the trick: `02x`.

+The `x` means it should be printed as hex.
+The `2` indicates it should be at least 2 characters and the `0` tells format() that the output should be padded with zeroes (instead of spaces) if it is only a single hex digit e.g `0A` instead of just `A`.

+In the end we just have to join all six formated strings back together with a dash inbetween.
+Which can be done with the well-named join() function:

 ```python
 #!/usr/bin/env python3
 import socket